 - Construction workers

 - Those employed in the motion picture industry

 Can Your Employer Force You to Take a ‘Working’ Lunch Break?

 Keep in mind that meal breaks are unpaid.
-Moreover, during meal and rest breaks, nonexempt employees are not required to stay on-site or on-duty.
-As mandated by the law, their breaks should be spent doing non-work-related activities.
-So, if your employer forces you to work during your meal or rest breaks, you are allowed to sue them.
-Moreover, California law states that you should be compensated an hour’s pay for every break you are not allowed to take.
+Moreover, during meal and rest periods, nonexempt employees are not required to stay on-site or on-duty.
+As mandated by the law, their rest periods should be spent doing non-work-related activities.
+So, if your employer forces you to work during your meal or rest periods, you are allowed to sue them.
+Moreover, California law states that you should be compensated an hour’s pay for every rest period you are not allowed to take.
 For instance, if you have been denied 100 breaks and you earn $15 an hour, your employer must pay you $1,500.

 The Easy Way to Ensure Meal and Rest Break Compliance

-When employees are swamped with work, they can easily forget to take meal and rest breaks.
+When employees are swamped with work, they can easily forget to take meal and rest periods.
 This is the reason why time tracking can help protect workers’ rights.
 By using Traqq, you see how your staff members spend their time.
-If you notice that they haven’t been taking their breaks, you can immediately call them out on it.
+If you notice that they haven’t been taking their rest periods, you can immediately call them out on it.
 What’s great about Traqq is it uses military-grade encryption.
 So, while you’re protecting their right to taking breaks, you’re also safeguarding their privacy.

 California meal and rest period rules can be complicated, and they’re even harder to follow.
 Even so, you can use a time tracker to ensure that your employees adhere to what the law mandates.
 As always, if you still need further clarification, your best bet is to get legal counsel in California.